 Maryland has adopted a cold and vapor degreasing regulation (COMAR 26.11.19.09).
 The regulation mandates that all cold degreasing material must have a vapor pressure less than or equal to 1 mm Hg at 20 degrees centigrade after May 15, 1996.
 The regulation also requires that good operating practices be implemented to minimize VOC losses.
 MDE estimates a 67 percent control efficiency for this control.

 CBP employment data was spatial allocation for this source.

-SAF was applied to emissions and were averaged according to period of operation to a daily estimate.
 See section 2.2.1.1

 The equation used to estimate emissions from cold cleaning/degreasing is: